SENG637-Group14/seng637-assignment5/Assignment5-Report-Group14.md

 | 10 | 30             | 9.53             |

-### 3 plots for MTTFmin, twice and half of it for your test data
+## 3 plots for MTTFmin, twice and half of it for your test data

 We explored three scenarios by tweaking the MTTF (Mean Time To Failure) values:

-1. Minimum MTTF that Makes the System Acceptable
+**1. Minimum MTTF that Makes the System Acceptable**

-We found that when the system is allowed to have 4 failures in 7 hours (MTTF = 7/4), it falls neatly in the acceptance region.
+MTTF = 2
+Scenario: Allowed 4 failures over 8 hours (MTTF = 2).

+Result: The system landed in the continue (yellow) region, meaning it wasn't fully accepted but didn’t fail outright either.

+Under moderate failure tolerance, the system showed some promise but not full reliability.

 <img src="media/8-MTTF-2.png" alt="media/2-MTTF-2.png" >

-📌 Insert Image (from Specimen 6)
-Image: RDC plot at MTTF = 7/4 (Figure 13)
-Label as: "RDC plot where system barely meets reliability requirement (MTTF = 1.75 hrs)"
+*Figure 7: MTTFmin set to two(2)*

-2. Double the Minimum MTTF
+**2. Double the Minimum MTTF**

-When we doubled the MTTF to 14 hours, the system no longer passed the test—it fell into the reject zone, which makes sense.
-A stricter reliability standard reveals more failures.
+MTTF = 4
+Scenario: Required 1 failure every 4 hours (MTTF = 4).

+Result: Points moved into the accept (green) region, indicating the system met this stricter requirement.

+Surprisingly, the system performed better under a higher MTTF, suggesting a good reliability trend in this test.

 <img src="media/9-MTTF_Doubled.png" alt="media/9-MTTF_Doubled.png" >

-📌 Insert Image (from Specimen 6)
-Image: RDC plot at MTTF = 14 hours (Figure 14)
-Label as: "Stricter reliability requirement puts system in reject region"
+*Figure 8: MTTF Value Doubled*

-3. Half the Minimum MTTF
+**3. Half the Minimum MTTF**

-Halving the MTTF (i.e., allowing more failures in less time, 8 in 7 hours) pushed the system even further into the accept region.
-This shows the system is only considered reliable under very lenient failure conditions.
+MTTF = 1
+Scenario: Allowed 7 failures in 7 hours (MTTF = 1).

+Result: Performance dropped back to the yellow region.

+This shows the system struggles with too lenient failure allowances, possibly due to how failures cluster in time.

 <img src="media/10-MTTF_Halfed.png" alt="media/10-MTTF_Halfed.png" >

-📌 Insert Image (from Specimen 6)
-Image: RDC plot at MTTF = 8/7 (Figure 15)
-Label as: "Lenient failure rate makes system appear highly reliable"

-Absolutely!
-Here's your rephrased section using a **collective noun tone**, just like you'd say it—clear, confident, and to the point:

----
+*Figure 9: MTTF Value Halfed*

-**Explain your evaluation and justification of how you decide the MTTFmin**
+## Explain your evaluation and justification of how you decide the MTTFmin

 We tested different MTTF values using RDC to see how the system would respond.
 The idea was to find the **lowest MTTF** that still keeps the system from getting rejected.